-You've picked a bridal shower date, thoughtfully chosen a theme, added dozens of pins to Pinterest board, and it's time to solidify the guest list and send invitation!
+You've picked a bridal shower date, thoughtfully chosen a theme, added dozens of pins to your Pinterest board, and now it's time to solidify the guest list and send invitations.
 Wondering just who to invite to a bridal shower?
-The short answer is your bridal party, close family members and close friends — but there's more to it than that.
+The short answer is your bridal party, close family members, and close friends—but there's more to it than that.
 Here's everything you need to consider when figuring out who should be invited to a bridal shower.

 1. Don't Invite Anyone Who Isn't Invited to the Wedding

-This may seem obvious, but inviting people who aren't invited to the wedding in inappropriate.
-It will likely offend them and will it look like you're pandering for gifts.
+This may seem obvious, but inviting people who aren't invited to the wedding is inappropriate.
+It will likely offend them and it will look like you're pandering for gifts.
 The only exception is an office bridal shower, where coworkers want to impart well wishes on the bride.

 2. Keep It Intimate

 When it comes to inviting friends, it may be hard to narrow down your list, but the shower really is for your nearest and dearest.
 Invite your bridal party, of course, and close family and friends.
 Do not feel obligated to invite the groomsmen's significant others or friends of your sisters unless you truly have a close relationship with them.
 A shower should be a healthy mix of family and the friends who know you best.
 After all, how else will they be able to win all those fun shower games?

 3. The Bridal Shower Host/Hostess Ultimately Decides the Number of Guests